rafaelanastacioalves/gradle-exercise/FinalProject/README.md

 <img src="/FinalProject/photos/main_screen.png" width="200"> <img src="/FinalProject/photos/joke_phrase_screen.png" width="200">

-In this project, it was created a very simple app with multiple flavors that uses multiple libraries and Google Could Endpoints.
-The app just shows a simple prhase after clicking a button.
-There is the "free" verison that shows an embedded "ad" and a "paid" fake version without the ad.
-The main purpuse is to make a Android project that consists of four modules structured by me:
+In this project, it was created a very simple app that has multiple flavors, uses multiple libraries and uses local Google Could Endpoints.
+The app just shows a simple phrase after clicking a button.
+There is the "free" version that shows embedded "Ads" and a "paid" fake version without the "Ads".
+The purpose is to make an Android project that consists of four modules structured by me:

 <img src="/FinalProject/photos/photo_build_it_bigger.png" width="600">